ali-rantakari/trash/readme.md

 This is a small command-line program for OS X that moves files or folders to the trash.

+See [my blog post][post] for more info on some initial implementation details and design decisions.

+[post]: http://hasseg.org/blog/post/406/trash-files-from-the-os-x-command-line/

+## The “put back” feature

 By default, `trash` asks Finder to move the specified files/folders to the trash instead of calling the system API to do this because of the _"put back"_ feature that only works when trashing files through Finder.

 If you supply the `-a` argument, `trash` will first try the system API and only call on Finder to trash files you lack access rights for.

-See [my blog post][post] for more info on some initial implementation details and design decisions.

-[post]: http://hasseg.org/blog/post/406/trash-files-from-the-os-x-command-line/